southalc/podman/README.md

 ```
 include podman
 ```
 With the module assigned you can manage resources using hiera data.
-When the podman defined types are called with the `user` and `homedir` parameters the resources will be owned by the defined user to support rootless containers.
+When podman defined types are used with the `user` parameter the resources will be owned by the defined user to support rootless containers.
+Using rootless containers this way also enables 'loginctl enable-linger' on the user so rootless containers can start automatically when the system boots.
-This example:
+The following example is a hiera-based role that leverages the [types](https://forge.puppet.com/modules/southalc/types) module to manage some dependent resources and this module to deploy a rootless Jenkins container (the environment uses hiera lookup for class assignments).
+The example will perform the following configuration:
+* Create the `jenkins` user, group, and home directory using the [types](https://forge.puppet.com/modules/southalc/types) module
+* Manage the `/etc/subuid` and `/etc/subgid` files, creating entries for the `jenkins` user
+* Use `loginctl` to `enable-linger` on the 'jenkins' user, enabling the user containers to run as a systemd user service
-* Creates volume `jenkins`
+* Creates volume `jenkins` owned by user `jenkins`
-* Creates container `jenkins` using the defined image
+* Creates container `jenkins` from the defined image source
-* Sets container flags to label the container, publish ports, and attach the volume
+* Sets container flags to label the container, publish ports, and attach the previously created `jenkins` volume
 * Set service flags for the systemd service to timeout at 60 seconds
 * The volume and container are both created as user `jenkins`, and the systemd service will run as this same user
-* A systemd service `podman-<user>-<container_name>` is created, enabled, and started
+* A systemd service `podman-<container_name>` is created, enabled, and started that runs as a user service
-* The container will be re-deployed any time the image source digest does not match the running container image because the default defined type setting for `podman::container::update` value is `true`.
+* The container will be re-deployed any time the image source digest does not match the running container image because the default defined type parameter `podman::container::update` is set to `true`.
+* Create a firewall rule on the container host to enable connections to port 8080, which is published by the container.
+The firewall rule also used the [types](https://forge.puppet.com/modules/southalc/types) module
 ```
+---
+# Hiera based role for Jenkins container deployment

+classes:
+  - types
+  - podman
+  - firewalld

+types::types:
+  - firewalld_port

+types::user:
+  jenkins:
+    ensure: present
+    forcelocal: true
+    uid:  222001
+    gid:  222001
+    password: '!!'
+    home: /home/jenkins

+types::group:
+  jenkins:
+    ensure: present
+    forcelocal: true
+    gid:  222001

+types::file:
+  /home/jenkins:
+    ensure: directory
+    owner: 222001
+    group: 222001
+    mode: '0700'
+    require: 'User[jenkins]'

+podman::manage_subuid: true
+podman::subid:
+  '222001':
+    subuid: 12300000
+    count: 65535

 podman::volumes:
   jenkins:
     user: jenkins
-    homedir: /home/jenkins

 podman::containers:
   jenkins:
     user: jenkins
-    homedir: /home/jenkins
     image: 'docker.io/jenkins/jenkins:lts'
     flags:
       label:
-        - purpose=test
+        - purpose=dev
       publish:
         - '8080:8080'
         - '50000:50000'